 Under the No Action Alternative, the Runway 12/30 RSA would remain nonstandard.
 A permanently displaced threshold would be implemented on the Runway 12 end and the PAPI would be relocated, requiring minimum amounts of ground disturbance well away from any identified cultural resources.
 No cutting, filling, or grading would occur in the RSA and there would be no potential to impact any known or yet undiscovered cultural resources.
-Therefore, no impacts to would occur to cultural resources under the No Action Alternative in 2024 or 2029.
+Therefore, no impacts to cultural resources would occur under the No Action Alternative in 2024 or 2029.

-The FAA has determined that the Proposed Project has "no potential to cause effects" as established under 36 CFR § 800.3.
+Compliance with Section 106 of the National Historic Preservation Act resulted in the FAA and the California SHPO concurrence that the Proposed Project would result in no adverse effect to historic properties.
 Although areas within the Runway 12/30 RSA would be cut, filled, and graded, the records search of cultural resource inventories as well as the site survey conducted within the APE have indicated low potential for occurrences of cultural resources in these areas.
-The establishment of protocols for unanticipated discoveries of artifacts and human remains is required in accordance with California Law.13 Adherence to these provisions is anticipated to alleviate the already low potential for encountering cultural resources awareness training for all personnel involved in Proposed Project construction and adherence to a cultural resources monitoring plan.
+The establishment of protocols for unanticipated discoveries of artifacts and human remains is required in accordance with California Law.
+Adherence to these provisions is anticipated to alleviate the already low potential for encountering cultural resources during construction.
+Recommended best management practices would also include cultural resources awareness training for all personnel involved in Proposed Project construction and adherence to a cultural resources monitoring plan.
 Additionally, monitoring by tribal representatives during construction is recommended and should be encouraged.
 Following construction there would be no further activity in the RSA with potential to disturb cultural resources in the APE.